Skip to main content

 • quarantine_df - DataFrame with invalid rows to be saved (optional).

 • output_config - Configuration describing where/how to write the valid rows.
-If omitted, falls back to the run config.
+If omitted, falls back to the run config (requires run_config_name).

 • quarantine_config - Configuration describing where/how to write the invalid rows (optional).
-If omitted, falls back to the run config.
+If omitted, falls back to the run config (requires run_config_name).

-• run_config_name - Name of the run configuration to load when a config parameter is omitted.
+• run_config_name - Name of the run configuration to load when a config parameter is omitted, e.g. input table or job name (use "default" if not provided).

-• product_name - Product/installation identifier used to resolve installation paths for config loading in install_folder is not provided ("dqx" as default).
+• product_name - Product/installation identifier used to resolve installation paths for config loading in install_folder is not provided (use "dqx" if not provided).

-• assume_user - Whether to assume a per-user installation when loading the run configuration (True as default, skipped if install_folder is provided).
+• assume_user - Whether to assume a per-user installation when loading the run configuration (use True if not provided, skipped if install_folder is provided).

 • install_folder - Custom workspace installation folder.
 Required if DQX is installed in a custom folder.